vaelen/mongo.utils/README.md

 # Mongo.Utils
-A set of MongoDB utilities written in Go
+A set of MongoDB utilities written in Go.
+These applications are not officially supported by MongoDB.

 ## connectToMongoDB